kivy/kivy/doc/sources/guide/graphics.rst

 Manipulating instructions
 -------------------------

-Sometime, you want to update or remove the instructions you added to a canvas, this can be done in various ways depending on your needs:
+Sometimes you want to update or remove the instructions you have added to a canvas.
+This can be done in various ways depending on your needs:

 You can keep a reference to your instructions and update them::